ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_tune/_index.md

 learning_objectives:
     - Learn about kernel parameters that can impact Redis performance
     - Learn about compiler and libraries that can impact Redis performance
-    - Tune an Redis configuration file for deployment
+    - Tune a Redis configuration file for deployment

 prerequisites:
     - Cloud or bare-metal installation of an Redis file server